Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras: Abstract

 \section{Abstract}

-We define a tracial analogue of the sequentially split $*$-homomorphism between $C\sp*$-algebras of Barlak and Szab\'{o} and show that several important approximation properties related to the classification theory of $C\sp*$-algebras pass from the target algebra to the domain algebra.
-Then we show that the tracial Rokhlin property of the finite group $G$ action on a $C\sp*$-algebra $A$ gives rise to a tracial version of sequentially split $*$-homomorphism from $A\rtimes_{\alpha}G$ to $M_{|G|}(A)$ and the tracial Rokhlin property of an inclusion $C\sp*$-algebras $A\subset P$ with a conditional expectation $E:A \to P$ of a finite Watatani index generates a tracial version of sequentially split map.
-By doing so, we provide a unified approach to permanence properties related to tracial Rokhlin property of operator algebras.
+We define a tracial analog of the sequentially split $*$-homomorphism between $C\sp*$-algebras of Barlak and Szab\'{o} and show that several important approximation properties related to the classification theory of $C\sp*$-algebras pass from the target algebra to the domain algebra.
+Then we show that this framework arises from tracial Rokhlin type properties of $C\sp*$-algebras with respect to a finite group action and an inclusion of $C\sp*$-algebras.